Video storytelling has the power to transform businesses by elevating their marketing to new heights.

 This becomes obvious when you look at the world of sports.
-According to YouGov, the Green Bay Packers are America’s best-known and most popular NFL franchise.
+According to NBC, the Dallas Cowboys are America’s best-known and most popular NFL franchise.
 Yet, at time of writing, Patrick Mahomes — rated by Morning Consult as the league’s most-liked skill position player — has twice as many Instagram followers as the franchise.

 Storytelling On Instagram

 So let’s take a look at our top Instagram video storytelling tips:

 Standard Instagram video posts have a limit of 10 minutes, although that rises to 60 minutes for some verified accounts.

 This video format is ideal for engaging your existing audience — people who already follow you and enjoy your content.
 Of Insta’s three video formats, this is the one to choose for more corporate or sales-oriented videos.